yingweiwo

 Additional Infomation

-Antipyrine is an analgesic often used to test effects of other drugs on liver enzymes.
-In combination with benzocaine in otic solutions, antipyrine is indicated for the symptomatic relief of acute otitis media arising from various etiologies.
+Antipyrine is an analgesic commonly used to test the effects of other drugs on liver enzymes.
+When used in combination with benzocaine in an otolytic solution, antipyrine is suitable for relieving symptoms of acute otitis media of various etiologies.

 Mechanism of Action